|

 In the middle of October, a very cold, foggy and rainy time, Oltenia Museum was working at the Slaveni Castrum under the direction of the archaeologist Dr Dorel Bondoc, with the help of a few people from the village.

-The search was in the south corner of the castrum, over an ancient tower, and there are many artifacts from there demonstrating life in these ancient times.
+The search was in the south corner of the castrum, over an ancient tower, and there are many artefacts from there demonstrating life in these ancient times.

 It should be remembered that Oltenia Museum has made huge efforts this summer to search in many locations in Oltenia, such as Racarii de Sus/Bradesti Dolj, as well as Cioroiu Nou/Cioroiasi-Dolj, where the general manager of the Oltenia Museum, Professor Dr Mihai Fifor finished two stages of a search in the same summer, July and September, also at Desa/Dolj and now at Slaveni/Gostavatu-Olt, for a better understanding of ancient Roman culture in Oltenia, and to promote it around the world.